Wonton Soup: Proof Structures Under Interventions

 5. Backend Families and Artifact Compatibility

 We use a multi-backend harness to test whether behavioral patterns persist across backends or are implementation artifacts.
-A pattern that recurs across backend families with different proof objects and trace surfaces is a stronger candidate invariant.
+A pattern that recurs across backend families with different proof objects and trace outputs is a stronger candidate invariant.

 wonton-soup currently supports five execution backends: